danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 }
 ```

-You can then present this as a `sheet`, just as you would with any other SwiftUI view:
+You can then present the share sheet as a SwiftUI `sheet`:

 ```swift
 ...